Plunderswap/kusd-usdc-swap-contracts/README.md

 - **SafeERC20**: The contract uses OpenZeppelin's SafeERC20 to ensure compatibility with tokens that don't strictly follow the ERC20 standard.

 - **Reentrancy Protection**: All swap functions are protected against reentrancy attacks using OpenZeppelin's ReentrancyGuard.

+- **Pause Mechanism**: The contract can be paused by the owner in case of emergencies, which halts all swap operations until the contract is unpaused.

 - **Token Flow**:
   - When swapping KUSD for USDC, the contract takes KUSD from the user and sends USDC to the user